 This year’s offer is a four season CSA’s with a limited supply of surplus vegetables offered for sale through the INTERNET.
-There will also be a few Flower and Herb shares as the season develop.
 You can send us your email address to be added or just do it from this site.
 The seasons I am offering are:

 2. Summer shares from mid-May to mid August for a total of 12 weeks.

 3. Fall shares from mid-August to end of October for 12 weeks.

 4. Winter shares from November to 1st week of December for 6 weeks.

 Each share will normally supplement a family of four.... two adults (teens have adult appetites), and two small children, to compliment your family meals for the week.
 OR If yours is a vegetarian home, the amount is usually sufficient for one to two, depending on your unique eating habits.
 You will be able to modify the amounts by ordering extras if you feel you need it.

 The vegetables are cleaned, then immediately taken to the walk in cooler to keep the just picked vegetables as fresh as possible.
 Most of the time you will be receiving the vegetables that were picked that day.